orangeduck/mpc/README.md

 mpc_parser_t *mpc_many1(mpc_fold_t f, mpc_parser_t *a);
 ```

-Attempts to run `a` one or more times.
+Runs `a` one or more times until it fails.
 Results are combined with fold function `f`.

 * * *